-- WAC 173-400-109 Unavoidable excess emissions.
-(State-only requirement not federally enforceable.)
-This section takes effect on the effective date of EPA's ((incorporation of the entirety of WAC 173-400-108 and 173-400-109 into the Washington state implementation plan as replacement for WAC 173-400-107)) removal of the September 20, 1993, version of WAC 173-400-107 from the SIP. - (1) Excess emissions determined to be unavoidable under the procedures and criteria in this section are violations of the applicable statute, ((regulation)) rule, permit, or regulatory order. ((Unavoidable excess emissions are subject to injunctive relief but not penalty.
-The decision that excess emissions are unavoidable is made by the permitting authority, however, in a federal enforcement action filed under 42 U.S.C. § 7413 or 7604 the decision making authority shall determine what weight, if any, to assign to the permitting authority's determination that an excess emissions event does or does not qualify as unavoidable under the criteria in subsections (3), (4), and (5) of this section.)) - (a) The permitting authority determines whether excess emissions are unavoidable based on the information supplied by the source and the criteria in subsection (5) of this section. - (b) Excess emissions determined by the permitting authority to be unavoidable are: - (i) A violation subject to WAC 173-400-230 (3), (4), and (6); but (ii) Not subject to civil penalty under WAC 173-400-230(2). - Note: Nothing in a state rule limits a federal court's jurisdiction or discretion to determine the appropriate remedy in an enforcement action. - $(2)((\frac{a}{a}))$ The owner or operator of a source shall have the burden of proving to the permitting authority ((or the decision-making authority)) in an enforcement action that excess emissions were unavoidable.
-This demonstration shall be a condition to obtaining relief under subsection(( $\frac{a}{a}$ )) (4) (( $\frac{a}{a}$ )) of this section. - (((b) Excess emissions that cause a monitored exceedance of any relevant ambient air quality standard do not qualify for relief under this section. - $\frac{(c)}{(s)}$ )) (3) This section does not apply to an exceedance((s)) of an emission standard((s promulgated under)) in 40 C.F.R.
-Parts 60, 61, 62, 63, and 72, or a permitting authority's adoption by reference of ((such)) these federal standards. - ((d) This section does not apply to exceedance of emission limits and standards contained in a PSD permit issued solely by EPA. - (3) Excess emissions due to startup or shutdown conditions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates that: - (a) Excess emissions could not have been prevented through careful planning and design: - (b) Startup or shutdown was done as expeditiously as practicable; - (c) All emission monitoring systems were kept in operation unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage; - (d) The emissions were minimized consistent with safety and good air pollution control practice during the startup and shutdown period;
+(1) Excess emissions determined to be unavoidable under the procedures and criteria in this section are violations of the applicable statute, ((regulation)) rule, permit, or regulatory order. ((Unavoidable excess emissions are subject to injunctive relief but not penalty.

+The decision that excess emissions are unavoidable is made by the permitting authority, however, in a federal enforcement action filed under 42 U.S.C. § 7413 or 7604 the decision-making authority shall determine what weight, if any, to assign to the permitting authority's determination that an excess emissions event does or does not qualify as unavoidable under the criteria in subsections (3), (4), and (5) of this section.))

+- (a) The permitting authority determines whether excess emissions are unavoidable based on the information supplied by the source and the criteria in subsection (5) of this section. - (b) Excess emissions determined by the permitting authority to be unavoidable are: - (i) A violation subject to WAC 173-400-230 (3), (4), and (6); but (ii) Not subject to civil penalty under WAC 173-400-230(2).

+Nothing in a state rule limits a federal court's jurisdiction or discretion to determine the appropriate remedy in an enforcement action.
+Note:

+$(2)((\frac{a}{a}))$ The owner or operator of a source shall have the burden of proving to the permitting authority ((or the decision-making authority)) in an enforcement action that excess emissions were unavoidable.
+This demonstration shall be a condition to obtaining relief under subsection((s (3),)) (4) ((and (5))) of this section.

+- (((b) Excess emissions that cause a monitored exceedance of any relevant ambient air quality standard do not qualify for relief under this section. - (c)) (3) This section does not apply to an exceedance((s)) of an emission standard((s promulgated under)) in 40 C.F.R.
+Parts 60, 61, 62, 63, and 72, or a permitting authority's adoption by reference of ((such)) these federal standards. - (((d) This section does not apply to exceedance of emission limits and standards contained in a PSD permit issued solely by EPA. - (3) Excess emissions due to startup or shutdown conditions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates that: - (a) Excess emissions could not have been prevented through careful planning and design; - (b) Startup or shutdown was done as expeditiously as practicable; - (c) All emission monitoring systems were kept in operation unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage; - (d) The emissions were minimized consistent with safety and good air pollution control practice during the startup and shutdown period;